 Both of these cash back credit cards come with no annual fee, and 5% cash back, which is much better than anything you’ll find with a co-branded gas rewards card.
 The down side to carrying a card that earns rewards during 3 months out of the year is that you’ll be stuck earning just 1% cash back on gas for the other nine months.

 The BankAmericard Cash Rewards™ Credit Card is a great option for earning gas rewards if you’re looking for a credit card with no annual fee.
 It offers 3% cash back at gas stations and 2% cash back at grocery stores, up to the first $2,500 in purchases each quarter.
-You’ll also earn an unlimited 1% back on all other purchases and there is a $100 sign up bonus if you spend $500 in the first 3 months of card membership.
+You’ll also earn an unlimited 1% back on all other purchases and there is a $150 online cash rewards bonus after you spend at least $500 on purchases in the first 90 days of account opening.

 With the Blue Cash Preferred® Card from American Express you can buy as much gasoline as you want, anywhere in the USA, without restrictive caps, and you’ll earn 3% cash back.
 That’s three cents on every dollar, which is a great discount.
 This card also offers a fantastic 6% cash back at US supermarkets up to the first $6,000 each year, and 1% cash back on all other purchases.
 This card does come with an annual fee of $95, but you can negate that fee for a year by earning $150 back after spending $1,000 in the first 3 months.